-There are some astounding ways to make money out there these days, but one of the most amazing and seemingly unachievable ideas has got to be traveling and writing about it.
+There are some astounding ways to make money out there these days, but one of the most amazing and seemingly unachievable ideas has got to be travelling and writing about it.

-Luckily, the setup process is easier than it looks and is worth giving a go if you’re passionate about writing and visiting those places you’ve yet to tick off the bucket list.
+Luckily, the setup process is easier than it looks (we’re going to use Bluehost for this entire process) and is worth giving a go if you’re passionate about writing and visiting those places you’ve yet to tick off the bucket list.

 Let’s look at how exactly to start a travel blog – or any blog for that matter.